Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 A few months ago, when I started crocheting a blanket, I noticed that my sides were bulky.
 They had some gaps, but were still straight.

-When I learned how to crochet, I was taught two different ways to crochet a turning chain.
-This was always used when crocheting double crochet stitches (or taller ones).
-The turning chain for double crochet is an essential step in crocheting, creating a seamless transition between rows.
+When I learned how to crochet, I was taught two different ways to crochet a turning chain when working with double crochet stitches.

-- Chain 2 and crochet a double crochet into the first stitch (chain 2 is not counted as a stitch) OR
+- Chain 2 and work a double crochet into the first stitch (chain 2 is not counted as a stitch) OR

-- Chain 3 and skip the first stitch and start crocheting double crochets from the second stitch (chain 3 is counted as a stitch)
+- Chain 3, skip the first stitch and work a double crochet into the second stitch (chain 3 is counted as a stitch)

 Crochet Tips Without Ads